Updated – August 2020

 The pressure pass through the ground coffee going up directly to the top chamber.

-This extraction method is a simple alternative to true espresso machines.
-The body and the foam of a Moka pot coffee makers are significantly thinner than regular espressos made by commercial espresso machines for home (such as The Breville) Bare in mind to not compare this two methods of brewing coffee even if the result is kind of similar.
+This extraction method is a simple alternative to an espresso made with a commercial coffee machine.
+The body and the foam of a Moka pot coffee makers are significantly thinner than regular espressos made by commercial espresso machines for home (such as The Breville).
+Bare in mind to not compare this two methods of brewing coffee even if the result is kind of similar.
 The process of these two methods is significantly different in both pressure and temperature.

 Grinders – Related posts